< Back to News

 Myra Morris had been suffering from multiple system atrophy and was in constant pain.
 The journey to Pegasos had been her idea.
 She had given her lawyers a statement explaining her intent.
 Her husband had been opposed to the idea but, in the words of the judge he had “loved and respected his wife too much to disregard her wishes”.
 Significantly, the couple’s two children and other beneficiaries of her estate had all supported Philip Morris’s application.

-In view of all these facts, the judge gave his ruling in her favour.
+In view of all these facts, the judge gave his ruling in Mr Morris’s favour.

 As discussed elsewhere in Section 3 of this website, in different circumstances, the ruling could have been very different, too.
 From the date of her death in December 2023 to the ruling this week, the delay has been almost ten months, It will have been very expensive in legal costs.
 Although this decision is clearly welcome, it should also act as a cautionary tale for the hundreds of families in a similar situation.